sanjiv-singh/taxi-coop/README.md

 ### Frontend
 The backend has been designed to support client front ends such as web apps or mobile apps that are completely independent of the backend infrastructure.
 The taxi clients interact with the backend using a pubsub message broker (MQTT) and the user clients interact using the web APIs.

-As the focus of the project lies in backend design and implementation, the frontend functionality are simulated using standalone python applications.
+As the focus of the project lies in backend design and implementation, the frontend functionalities are simulated using standalone python applications.

 ## Infrastructure